frombeirutwithlove/ProtestTips/WhatToDo.md

 ### Behavioral safety tips
 - Do not park your car/bike close to the protest site to prevent police from scanning your license plate or damaging your bike/car.
 If you can walk to the protest, do it.
 - Stay in pairs or in a small group of people so that they would notice in case you’re missing or get arrested.
+Have a buddy system.
 - Decide on an exit strategy/meet up point with your group in case you get separated.
 - Write a lawyer’s phone number on your arm with a marker and YELL OUT YOUR NAME, in case you’re arrested.
 - If attacked by riot police DO NOT RUN, try to cover yourself and move away calmly (if with a group try